 The Sabarimala temple is not easily accessible and requires a combination of systematic practice and prolonged penance under strict rules.

 There is a profound meaning in every tradition and practice related to Sabarimala.
-The pragmatic thoughts are based on the Vedanta philosophical traditions.
-The system prescribes in details about the rituals and offering to Lord Ayyappa; the essential items, the precise food articles that are allowed during the journey to Sabarimala.
+The pragmatic thoughts are based on Vedanta’s philosophical traditions.
+The system prescribes in detail the rituals and offering to Lord Ayyappa; the essential items, the precise food articles that are allowed during the journey to Sabarimala.
 As devotees trek the five tedious, inhospitable mountains to reach Sabarimala, they have to follow certain rituals related to this spiritual journey.

 The prolonged penance and trekking are the two disciplines that are aimed at giving rejuvenation to one’s body and soul.
-The trekking on tough terrain of the mountains is an essential part of the pilgrimage.
-It signifies how devotees is suppose to cope with the lack of facilities, and move on to climb the rough mountains in order to attain spiritual strengthening.
+Trekking on the tough terrain of the mountains is an essential part of the pilgrimage.
+It signifies how devotees are supposed to cope with the lack of facilities and move on to climb the rough mountains to attain spiritual strengthening.

 They say the pilgrimage to Sabarimala is accomplished much before it begins.
-It means the devotees attain all the blessings during the time when he prepares for the intense Mandala kaalam, which last for 41-days, during which his patience and character undergoes a test.
+It means the devotees attain all the blessings when he prepares for the intense Mandala kaalam, which last for 41-days, during which his patience and character undergo a test.
 Hence, they say the pilgrimage is the celebration of the successful completion of the penance that ends with the trek during Mandala kaalam.

 Every pilgrim has to seek the permission of his Guruswamy, who leads the group and guides you about the various rituals.
-As part of the regulation, the devotee takes certain vows 45-days prior to ascending the 18 Holy Steps of the Sannidhanam.
-The austerities and regulation are mandatory, which the pilgrim must follow before the pilgrimage, so he is pure and strong both physically and mentally.
+As part of the regulation, the devotee takes certain vows 45-days before ascending the 18 Holy Steps of the Sannidhanam.
+The austerities and regulations are mandatory, which the pilgrim must follow before the pilgrimage, so he is pure and strong both physically and mentally.